 Semuc Champey is easily one of the most scenic places to visit in Guatemala.
-A bit hard to reach, it’s honestly worth all the effort of getting there and you should make it a point to include it in your itinerary.
+Although it’s a bit hard to reach, it’s honestly worth the effort, and you should make it a point to include it in your itinerary.

 If you are looking for information on how to plan your visit, where to stay in the area and what to do once there, you are in the right place.
 Continue reading, and I will tell you everything you need to know for a smooth trip and a wonderful adventure!